ncahill89/vignettes/BTF.md

 NFLD_core_species <- read_csv("NFLD_core_species.csv")
 ```

-Once you have read in your data you can proceed with running the BTF.
+Once you have read in your data you can proceed with running the BTFr.

 ``` r
 modern_mod <- run_modern(modern_elevation = NFLD_elevation,